-In 2021, the board appointed Joseph Mantoan as the Board's Audit Liaison.
-As Audit Liaison, Mr. Mantoan meets regularly with the Company's independent auditors in order to establish a direct line of communication for the Board.
-Mr. Mantoan reviews the audit and comments to the Company from the auditors prior to the board's review, and makes a recommendation to the board prior to the board considering approval of the audit.
+The Finance Committee, chaired by Director Joseph Mantoan, meets regularly with the Company's independent auditors in order to establish a direct line of communication for the board.
+The Finance Committee reviews the audit and comments to the Company from the auditors prior to the board's review and makes a recommendation to the board prior to the board considering approval of the audit.